BLOG

 5. Make sure that your website's navigation is logical, makes sense, and follows web standards.
 This means that you should stick to top-level items such as Home, About, Services, Insurance, Financial, Reviews, and Contact.

 6. What pages must your website have in order to be competitive and successful?
 For starters make sure that you have a dedicated page for each service you'd like to possibly rank for in search engine results.
 If you want to rank for Invisalign, the first thing you need to do is have an Invisalign page.
+Too many practices load up all of their services into one single page, but as any dental web designer should tell you, your dentures page should be about dentures and your extractions page should be about extractions.

 7. Make your website easy to use, and don't make your users think.
 Here's a quick true story about how important it is to make your website consistent with current website standards.